scaleinnotech/Learn.MakerCloud_en/docs/ch6.1_widgets/smart_light.md

 A Toggle Button functions like two push buttons at the same time.
 Each time you click the button it alternates between the two values or messages like a switch.
 You will need to determine an "Active Value" and an "Inactive Value", following these steps for both values.

 With the Toggle Button, there are two values being sent and therefore two different appearances for each button.
 You must perform these steps twice.

-"
+- Select a Color for that side of the Toggle Button.
-Select a Color for that side of the Toggle Button Then, type in the "Active Value" / "Inactive Value" or message you are sending.
+- Then, type in the "Active Value" / "Inactive Value" or message you are sending.
-Select a "Style" or input text below.
+- Select a "Style" or input text below.
 This determines the appearance of the toggle button when it is on the side that you are working on.

 ![img_6.png](img/img_6.png)